Files & Directories

 Reading Symlinks

-By default, GET /engine/{path} follows symlinks transparently:
+By default, GET /files/{path} follows symlinks transparently:

 # Returns the content of /assets/logo.psd

-curl http://localhost:3000/engine/latest-logo \
+curl http://localhost:6830/files/latest-logo \

 -H "Authorization: Bearer $TOKEN"